2022–2026 electoral district map

-Croydon is a largely inner suburban residential district also incorporating some light industry, stretching north-west from the Parklands around North Adelaide as far as Grand Junction Road to the north.
-It is bound on the east by the Gawler railway line.
+Croydon is an inner suburban residential district incorporating some light industry stretching north-west from the Parklands adjacent to North Adelaide as far as Grand Junction Road to the north.

-Croydon includes the suburbs of Angle Park, Athol Park, Bowden, Brompton, Croydon, Croydon Park, Devon Park, Dudley Park, Ferryden Park, Kilkenny, Mansfield Park, Regency Park, Renown Park, Ridleyton, West Croydon and Woodville Gardens.
-It also includes parts of the suburbs of Allenby Gardens, Welland and West Hindmarsh.
+Croydon incorporates the suburbs of Angle Park, Bowden, Brompton, Croydon, Croydon Park, Devon Park, Dudley Park, Ferryden Park, Kilburn, Kilkenny, Mansfield Park, Regency Park, Renown Park, Ridleyton, West Croydon and Woodville Gardens.
+It also includes a portion of the suburb of Prospect.

 The district, previously named Spence, was created at the 1998 boundary redistribution and first contested and represented in 2002.

 The district of Croydon takes its name from the local suburb of the same name, which in turn takes its name after the town and borough in south London.
 The South Australian village of Croydon was laid out in 1855 and comprised Croydon Farm of 40 acres, the remainder being subdivided into five acre lots.

 Croydon gains the suburb of Kilburn as well as a portion of the suburb of Prospect.
 Croydon loses the suburb of Athol Park and the remainder of Allenby Gardens, Welland and West Hindmarsh.